laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Bug?
 Keyboard on rotation (on countdown screen)?
 - Advanced section on rate workout => Body weight / Temperatue / Humidity / Comments
+- Remove +- weight if weight is negative on countdown screen.

 - Add open crimp, check if all grips available.
 - Remove difficulty and add label colour.